FonsterMeister/IoT-Project/README.md

 AIO_CAMERA_FEED = "{username}/feeds/picture"
 ```
 #### `wifiConnections.py`
-This code contains two functions. `connect()` ensures you to the wifi according the information provided in `keys.py` and prints "connecting to network..." and continuosly prints another dot each second until the connection has been established. `disconnect()` disconnects the Pico from the wifi.
+This code contains two functions. `connect()` ensures you are connected to the wifi according to the information provided in `keys.py` and prints "connecting to network..." and continuously prints another dot each second until the connection has been established. `disconnect()` disconnects the Pico from the wifi.
 ```python=
 import keys
 import network